 Subscribe to Senator Duff’s RSS news feed.

-Throughout his legislative career, Bob has been honored by numerous civic organizations for his leadership, including the Norwalk YMCA, The Workplace Inc., AARP of Connecticut, the Lockwood-Matthews Mansion Museum, the Save Cranbury Association, the Side-by-Side Charter School, the American Heart Association and the American Lung Association.
+Throughout his legislative career, Bob has also been honored by the Norwalk YMCA, The Workplace Inc., AARP of Connecticut, the Lockwood-Matthews Mansion Museum, the Save Cranbury Association, the Side-by-Side Charter School, the American Heart Association and the American Lung Association.

 In September 2004, Bob was one of only 35 legislators nationwide accepted into the Fleming Leadership Institute.
 Just two years later, Bob was one of only two state legislators chosen to participate in the Emerging Leaders’ Conference, sponsored by the State Legislative Leaders Foundation.
-Both opportunities provided Bob with enhanced leadership-skills training.
+In 2012, Bob was selected as one of fifteen rising leaders from across the country to join the NewDEAL, a recently launched national network that is committed to highlighting innovative ideas from state and local elected leaders who are pro-growth progressives.

 Bob’s Norwalk family ties go back five generations.
 His passion for public service began at the age of eight.
 That’s when Bob voiced his concerns for the future of Duffy Field to then-mayor William Collins.
 We still have our Duffy Field, now renamed Veteran’s Park.